NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 4. Start an interactive session in the NGC container to run training/inference.

-`bash scripts/docker/launch.sh <CHECKPOINT_DIR> <RESULTS_DIR>`
+`bash scripts/docker/launch.sh`

-`<CHECKPOINT_DIR>` - Path to folder containing the downloaded pretrained checkpoint from step 2 for fine-tuning.

-`<RESULTS_DIR>` - Path to folder where logs and checkpoints will be saved.

-The above paths present on the local machine get mounted to predefined locations in the container.
+Resultant logs and checkpoints of pretraining and finetuning routines get stored in the `results/` folder.

 `data` and `vocab.txt` are downloaded in `data/` directory by default.
 Refer to the [Getting the data](#getting-the-data) section for more details on how to process a custom corpus as required for BERT pretraining.